PattaraS/pattaras.github.io/_pages/about.md

 Outside of work, I enjoy trying out different restaurants and cafes, drinking good coffees, traveling to different places.
 I spent most of my life in big cities (Bangkok, Singapore, Chicago), so every trip to national parks was special to me.

-** I'm graduating this Spring and am looking for a job in industry.
-If you think I will be a good fit in any openings, please contact me via my email!**
+<span style="color:red"><strong>I'm graduating this Spring and am looking for a job in industry.
+If you think I will be a good fit in any openings, please contact me via my email!</strong></span>